riyearn/riyearn/README.md

 <img alt="header" src="https://file.garden/Zq3GPYQkHypFo3Wi/donottherizz">

-you probably saw me at docks / party island / or basically anywhere, hi. about me down there vvv or just click to my pronouns.page, i'm moreso seen in mafia games alongside with my friends. or just with friends in general, i don't normally play alone. i like c+h'ing with them so like yeah ( queerassiers / snorlax )
+you probably saw me at docks / party island / or basically anywhere, hi. about me down there or just click to my pronouns.page, i'm moreso seen in mafia games alongside with my friends. or just with friends in general, i don't normally play alone. i like c+h'ing with them so like yeah ( queerassiers / snorlax )

-**find me offtabbed most of the time, so w2i unless i'm chatting/talking actively**
+you'll find me offtabbed most of the time, unless i'm in a mafia game; i tend to multitask while doing so—w2i unless i'm chatting/talking actively.

 ***